vasubansal1033/hackathons/hackathon_5_urbansound/README.md

 ## Neural Network Implementation
 A simple Neural Network with dropouts was used.<br/>
-The following results are obtained by training on folders 1-9 and testing on folder 10. <br />
+The following results are obtained by training on folders 1-9 and testing on folder 10. <br>
 Train accuracy: 93.14% <br />
 Test accuracy: 66.06%<br />

 ## Convolutional Neural Network Implementation
 A convolutional Neural Network with dropouts was used.<br/>
-The following results are obtained by training on folders 1-9 and testing on folder 10. <br />
+The following results are obtained by training on folders 1-9 and testing on folder 10. <br>
 Train accuracy: 95.90% <br />
 Test accuracy: 73.11%<br />